nystudio107/seomatic/README.md

 * **Entity Locality** - The locality of the entity that created the website, e.g.: Lansing
 * **Entity Region** - The region of the entity that created the website, e.g.: Michigan or MI
 * **Entity Postal Code** - The postal code of the entity that created the website, e.g.: 11360
-* **Entity Country** - The country in which the entity that created the website is located, e.g.: USA
+* **Entity Country** - The country in which the entity that created the website is located, e.g.: US

 #### Organization Info
 * **Organization DUNS Number** - The DUNS (Dunn & Bradstreet) number of the organization/company/restaurant that created the website